Harrisburg Seven: The trial

 U.S. attorneys obtained an indictment charging the Harrisburg Seven with conspiracy to kidnap Kissinger and to bomb steam tunnels.
 They filed the case in Harrisburg, Pennsylvania, seat of the Middle District.
 Activist attorney and former Attorney General Ramsey Clark led the defense team for their trial during the spring months of 1972.
-Unconventionally, he didn't call any witnesses in his clients' defense, including the defendants themselves.
+Unconventionally, he did not call any witnesses in his clients' defense, including the defendants themselves.
 He reasoned that the jury was sympathetic to his Catholic clients and that that sympathy would be ruined by their testimony that they'd burned their draft cards.
 After nearly 60 hours of deliberations, the jury remained hung and the defendants were freed.

 Douglas testified that he transmitted transcribed letters between the defendants, which the prosecution used as evidence of a conspiracy among them.
 Several of Douglas' former girlfriends testified at the trial that he acted not just as an informer, but also as a catalyst and agent provocateur for the group's plans.

 There were minor convictions for a few of the defendants, based on smuggling mail into the prison; most of those were overturned on appeal.

 The trial gained some notoriety for the use of scientific jury selection – use of demographic factors to identify unfavorable jurors – to keep the defendants from being convicted.